Secret trails and tales of Offbeat Darjeeling

 6. Mirik (Distance: 50 km from Darjeeling):

-This serene hill station, situated at 4,900 ft. above sea level near the Nepali border, revolves around Sumendu Lake, a shimmering centerpiece.
+This serene hill station, situated at 4,900 ft. above sea level near the Nepali border, revolves around Sumendu Lake, a shimmering centrepiece.
 Rent a paddleboat at sunrise to glide past the reflection of rhododendron-draped slopes.
 Join morning chanting with monks at the golden Bokar Monastery after resting at Orange Valley Resort, where you can awaken to the mist rising off the lake.
 Only 4 miles from Nepal, this off-the-beaten-path gem is famous for its vibrant Pashupati Market, colonial Mirik Church, and 8.5-km lakeside promenade walk.
 Visit during the monsoon months when clouds dance between tea gardens, or from March to May when the lake becomes a mirror for blooming flowers.
 Photographers wait for the perfect golden-hour shots of the Indreni Pool footbridge, while gourmands sample time at lakeside stalls.

 Special Tip: Purchase genuine Kashmiri shawls at half the price of Darjeeling in the market.